Note that USENET contains impersonations and forgeries of "Dan Kettler" and "Bruce Daniel Kettler."

 For information about the latest revision, see this reference.

-To were "Regular" proponent of the paranormal and similar posters, but
+To see who "Regular" proponent of the paranormal and similar posters are:

 A group of alt.paranormal regulars were authorized to take part in revising